edsu/inst126/modules/13/exercise.md

 (and always does) change things in the world.
-In this case we'll just be changing a small thing (the color of some light bulbs) in the hopes that it gives you the sense of how computation isn't an immaterial, abstract phenomenon, but one that has very real material effects, often with political and social consequences.
+In this case we'll just be changing a small thing (the color of some light bulbs) in the hopes that it gives you the sense of how computation isn't an immaterial, abstract phenomenon, but one that has very real material effects, which can often have social and political consequences.

 Using our knowledge of basic data types, JSON and writing data to the web (which we haven't talked a whole lot about yet) we are going to change the color of